 Males of this cryptic eastern species also do not raise the fan as they display to females.
 Note the broad dorsal, median band of light brown scales.
-From the Watagans of eastern New South Wales.
 This is the only described peacock spider known to inhabit rainforest.
+Males from the northern population have few markings on their legs.
+The name refers to the Watagans Mountains where this species was first found.